 There could be other complex scenarios of Windows 10 Software Update Policy Rings.
 These rings could be depending purely on the requirement of each region or business group of your organization.
 Some of the other important options you have in Windows 10 Software Update Policy Rings are:-

 - Windows 10 Automatic update behavior – How do you want to perform scan, download, and install updates.
-Scheduling options for windows update.
+Scheduling options for windows updates.

-- You want to update Windows 10 drivers as part of your patch deployment rings or not.
+- Do you want to update Windows 10 drivers as part of your patch deployment rings or not.

 - What kind of Delivery optimization (In build caching solution with Windows 10) that you want to use.